-- all patients with $FEV_1 < 30\%$ predicted, and considered in those with $FEV_1$ 30-49%.
+- $FEV_1 < 30\%$ predicted, and considered in those with $FEV_1 30-49\%$.

-- cyanosis
+- Cyanosis

-- polycythaemia
+- Polycythaemia

-- peripheral oedema
+- Peripheral oedema.

-If the SaO2 is less than or equal to 92% breathing air on two occasions in a stable state, they should be referred for specialist oxygen assessment service including arterial blood gas analysis.
-People with oedema or polycythaemia may be referred with SaO2 above 92%.
+If the SaO_2 is less than or equal to sign for consistency 92% breathing air on two occasions in a stable state, they should be referred for specialist oxygen assessment service including arterial blood gas analysis.
+People with oedema or polycythaemia may be referred with SaO2 greater than sign 92%.

-For patients considering travelling by air detailed advice is available from the British Thoracic Society statement on managing passengers with respiratory disease planning air travel.
+For patients considering travelling by air, detailed advice is available from the British Thoracic Society statement on managing passengers with respiratory disease planning air travel.53